Propagation of weakly advantageous mutations in cancer cell population

 \section{Introduction}

-Somatic mutations in the DNA of cancer cells belong to two classes, drivers or passengers, e.g., \cite{Graves_Maley_2012}.
-Driver mutations occur very rarely in mitotic replications of cancer cells but have a strong, causative effect on cancer development.
-In contrast, passenger mutations are more abundant in cancer cells DNA but have either small or no effect on cancer development.
+Somatic mutations in cancer cells can be classified as either drivers or passengers, e.g., \cite{Graves_Maley_2012}.
+Driver mutations are rare but have a strong causal effect on cancer development, while passenger mutations are abundant in cancer cells DNA but have little or no effect on cancer development.
 Searching for driver mutations in cancer DNA and researching their roles in cancer growth plays a crucial role in understanding processes underlying oncogenesis, e.g., \cite{Campbell_et_al_2020}, \cite{Volgenstein_Kinzler_2015}.
 The number of driver mutations discovered/detected in a cancer cell population (in a sample from a cancer patient) is typically very low.
-These few drivers are accompanied by large numbers of somatic passenger mutations.
-In contrast to driver mutations, impact of these numerous passenger mutations on cancer onset and development is presently not well understood \cite{Kumar_et_al_2020}.
+These few drivers \cite{Volgenstein_Kinzler_2015} are always accompanied by large numbers of somatic passenger mutations.
+In contrast to driver mutations, impact of these numerous passenger mutations on cancer onset and/or development is presently rather not well understood \cite{Kumar_et_al_2020}.
 Due to its high significance the issue of the role of passenger mutations in cancer has been studied by using/combining experimental/clinical observations, repositories of cancer DNA sequencing data \cite{Campbell_et_al_2020}, \cite{CbioPortal}, \cite{COSMIC}, tools of comparative genomics \cite{Fu_Yao_2014}, statistics and mathematical modeling \cite{Bozic_et_al_2010}, \cite{Kumar_et_al_2020} \cite{McFarland_et_al_2013}.